br1code/habits-together/README.md

   - User must confirm the action.
   - Sends a POST request to `/api/logs/{id}/validate`.

+- Displays a list of the validations made to the Habit Log:

+  - Username + Avatar
+  - Validation date (relative)

 - Displays a list of the comments made to the Habit Log.
   - Comment fields:
     - Username
     - Comment text
     - Created Date (relative)
-  - The list of comments can be obtained by executing a GET request to `/api/logs/{logId}/comments`
 - Displays a text input for adding a new comment, including a Add Comment button.
   - Executes a POST request to `/api/logs/{logId}/comments`